When should you not paint wood furniture? Painting “perfectly good wood” is controversial. Don’t believe me?

 It’s not the end of the world.

 We should actually get an award for being so green, eh? 🙂

 STOP: If Grandma is Rolling Over In Her Grave

 If you can’t bring yourself to do it because of guilt, then just leave it alone.
 Maybe pay someone to strip it and re-stain it back to its original beauty.
-Or, if you want to try to strip and stain it yourself, check out my YouTube video tutorial on how to strip furniture and stain it.
+Or, if you want to try to strip and stain it yourself, check out my post on how to strip furniture and stain it.
 At least this way, Grandma will be smiling down at you instead of waiting to lecture you at the gates of Heaven :).

 STOP: If You Haven’t Consulted Papa Google (or Mama eBay)

 One splash of paint and you’ve just ruined something you could sell on eBay for three or four figures.
 Do your research first and find out how much your piece of furniture is worth before you paint it, especially if it just looks like something so rare and special.
 (You can also download a free guide that tells you what’s valuable at the thrift store).

-This almost happened to me!
-Remember this amazing Anco Bilt vintage drafting table I found at a thrift store for $30?
+I had found this amazing vintage Anco Bilt drafting table at a thrift store for $30.
 I had no idea it was valuable!
 I almost painted it!!!!
-Until I searched Google and found that one has sold for $325 on eBay!
-Now, it’s in my thrifted crafting room, “AS IS.”
+That is until I searched Google and found that one has sold for $325 on eBay!
+Now it’s in my pretty, colorful basement office “AS IS.”
 And I love it, flaws and all :).

 If it looks really valuable, it probably is.
 Don’t paint it if you’ve got a real gem on your hands!